continuumtheapp/app/README.md

 # Continuum

-A community platform for spiritual folks in Berlin.
-Housing discovery is the first surface; people discovery, events and dating follow.
+A community platform in Berlin, for now.
+Housing discovery is the first surface;

 ## Housing